MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 ---
-description: How to setup your machine and GitHub profile to allow access by SSH
+description: How to set up your machine and GitHub profile to allow access by SSH
 ---
 # GitHub SSH access

-How to setup SSH on your machine from scratch and configure SSH access on your GitHub account
+How to set up SSH on your machine from scratch and configure SSH access on your GitHub account

 ## Why

-If you setup GitHub SSH access, then you can clone, push or pull using an SSH repo URL.
+If you set up GitHub SSH access, then you can clone, push or pull using an SSH repo URL.
 Note the URL does not start with `https`, unlike the usual **HTTP(* accesd method, which is less secure.

 e.g.